Basel III Implementation

 Net Stable Funding Ratio

 The Net Stable Funding Ratio requirement would require banks to maintain a stable funding profile in relation to their on- and off-balance sheet activities.
 The Basel Committee finalized its Net Stable Funding Ratio proposal in December 2014, and U.S. regulators issued a Net Stable Funding Ratio proposed rule in May 2016.
-In comments on the proposed rule, MBA recommended that, prior to issuing a final rule, US regulators should conduct a comprehensive study of the impact of the proposal and other new rules to determine their impact on credit availability The Net Stable Funding Ratio be carefully calibrated to avoid any unintended consequences for U.S. banks that could adversely affect bank support of the CRE industry.
+In comments on the proposed rule, MBA recommended that US regulators should conduct a comprehensive study of the impact of the proposal and other new rules to determine their impact on credit availability before issuing any final rule.
+We cautioned that the Net Stable Funding Ratio would need to be carefully calibrated to avoid any unintended consequences for U.S. banks that could adversely affect bank support of the CRE industry.

 Standardized Approach for Credit Risk

 In March 2016, MBA submitted its second comment letter on the Basel Committee's Consultative Document on the Standardized Approach to Credit Risk.
 Under the most recent Consultative Document, bank capital charges for most commercial and multifamily real estate loans would not be changed.
 MBA's letter commends the Basel Committee for withdrawing its elements of its prior proposal that would have imposed punitive capital treatment for loans for commercial real estate properties that were organized as Special Purpose Entities (SPEs).
 MBA also supported the withdrawal of the proposal that would have established the capital charge for all CRE loans based solely on the credit profile of the borrower, not the property.
 The Consultative Document will not be considered by U.S. regulators until after it has been finalized by the Basel Committee.
 Provided that the Credit Risk proposed rule by U.S. regulators reflect MBA's recommended changes, MBA would not oppose it.